-Off the Beaten Path Near Lake Okeechobee in Glades County, Fla.
+Off the Beaten Path from Fort Myers: Glades County, Fla.

 Parts of Old Florida look as if they’d been pressed between the pages of a book.
 Glades County is one of those places.
 When the interstate system routed traffic away from the region, the towns and landscape and roads were left largely as they had been.
 Perhaps that’s what compels travelers to visit.
 With a tank of gas and a thirst for discovery, they can look forward to a trip that will take them into the past.
 Here a few things to see in Glades County.

 Long before the arrival of online genealogical sites, reading headstones at a cemetery was a way to detect clues to dynastic families, a town’s growth, and disasters or epidemics that swept through the area.
 That’s what you’ll find at the Ortona Cemetery.
 Cracker cowboys, ranchers, cattlemen and their families lie at rest beside the Billies, Osceolas, and Jumpers of the Seminole and Miccosukee tribes.
 Look for the marker of Billie Bowlegs III (born Cofehapkee) who became a respected tribal elder and historian before passing on in 1965 at the age of 103.
 Others weren’t destined to live as long.
 The year 1928 is etched into hundreds of markers.
 That was when a hurricane overwhelmed the banks of Lake Okeechobee and took the lives of thousands of victims.